UMKC School of Nursing and Health Studies

 Admission Requirements

-• BSN or MSN from an accredited Baccalaureate or Masters nursing program.
+• BSN or MSN from an accredited Baccalaureate or master’s nursing program.

 • The GPA required for admission is a 3.2 on a 4.0 scale.

-• The following two courses are pre-requisites to progression in the DNP program; however they can be taken at UMKC along with your program of study:
+The following two courses are prerequisites to progression in the DNP program; however, they can be taken at UMKC along with your program of study:

-• Graduate level statistics course with a minimum grade of B.
+• Graduate-level statistics course with a minimum grade of B.

 • A free-standing undergraduate health assessment course with a minimum grade of B.

-• Personal interviews are conducted prior to admission.
+• Personal interviews are conducted before admission.

-Application Deadline
+Application Deadlines

-• October 20, 2023 (for regular acceptance) to start coursework in Spring 2024 and Early Summer 2024
+• October 17th, 2025 (for regular acceptance) to start coursework in Spring 2026

-• March 8, 2024, to start coursework in Summer 2024
+• March 6, 2026, to start coursework in Summer 2026

-• March 8, 2024, to start coursework in Fall 2024
+• March 6, 2026, to start coursework in Fall 2026

 All required materials are due by 5 pm CST on the due date.